saadkhaliq15/weather-app-with-chatbot/README.md

   - Fetch and display a 5-day weather forecast for a city, presented in a table with pagination for easy navigation.
   - Real-time background color changes based on weather conditions (e.g., sunny, rainy, cloudy).
   - Responsive charts (bar, line, doughnut) that visualize temperature trends and weather conditions using the Chart.js library.
+  - **Filtering and Sorting Features**:
+    - **Sort Temperatures Ascending**: Sort the displayed temperatures in ascending order.
+    - **Sort Temperatures Descending**: Sort the displayed temperatures in descending order.
+    - **Filter Rainy Days**: Display only the days with rain in the forecast.
+    - **Show Day with Highest Temperature**: Display the day with the highest temperature from the forecast.
+    - These features maintain pagination, allowing users to navigate through filtered or sorted results seamlessly.

 - **Chat Bot:**
   - Handles weather-related and general queries.
   - If the user asks for weather or forecast, it will automatically fetch the relevant data for the provided city.